 Mulpha’s actions include:

-- Thinking holistically (Using Systems Thinking) – Mulpha is currently collaborating with Council, Transport for NSW, RMS as well as existing private stakeholders within Norwest (the users) to ensure a comprehensive approach to demand and supply.
+- Thinking holistically (Using Systems Thinking) – Mulpha is currently collaborating with Council, Transport for NSW, RMS and Sydney Metro as well as existing private stakeholders within Norwest (the users) to ensure a comprehensive approach to transport demand and supply is developed to reduce traffic congestion.

 - Subsequent to and extending the above, Mulpha is committed to participating in a regional traffic modelling analysis that will provide specific base case information and benchmarking.